bebo-dot-dev/m3u-epg-editor/README.md

   --channels [CHANNELS], -c [CHANNELS]
                         Individual channels in the m3u to discard --range [RANGE], -r [RANGE]
-                        An optional range window to consider when adding programmes to the epg --sortchannels, -s    Optionally sort channels alphabetically --outdirectory [OUTDIRECTORY], -d [OUTDIRECTORY]
+                        An optional range window to consider when adding programmes to the epg --sortchannels [SORTCHANNELS], -s [SORTCHANNELS]
-                        The output folder where retrieved and generated file are to be stored
+                        The optional desired sort order for channels in the generated m3u --outdirectory [OUTDIRECTORY], -d [OUTDIRECTORY]
-  --outfilename [OUTFILENAME], -f [OUTFILENAME]
+                        The output folder where retrieved and generated file are to be stored --outfilename [OUTFILENAME], -f [OUTFILENAME]
                         The output filename for the generated files
 ```